Kids Online Safety Act: Interpretation of harms

 In September 2023, a video from the Family Policy Alliance showed Blackburn saying that there should be a priority to "protecting minor children from the transgender[sic] in this culture", alongside her promotion for KOSA, saying "This would put a duty of care and responsibility on the social media platforms, and this is where children are being indoctrinated."
 This drew criticism from LGBTQ advocacy groups, fearing that the bill would allow LGBTQ information for minors to be censored.
 A group of 100 parents of trans kids signed an open letter shortly after the comments telling members of Congress to oppose KOSA.
 A spokesperson for Blackburn stated that KOSA was not intended to censor LGBT information.
-To address these concerns, the bill's language was altered so that the "duty of care" only focused on the product design features that influenced minors' behavior with the platforms, and not the content.
+Democratic co-sponsor Richard Blumenthal stated that the bill "does not target or censor anyone, including members of the LGBTQ community".
+During the bill's revision in February 2024, the language was updated to provide a definition for "design features" as something that influenced minors' behavior with the platforms, and not the content.
 As a result, several LGBTQ groups, including GLAAD and GLSEN, dropped their opposition to the bill.
 (GLAAD changed its position again in 2025, opposing the bill after "changes in FTC and other government leadership".)
 The EFF, Fight for the Future, and the American Civil Liberties Union found the revisions far from adequate, arguing that LGBTQ content could still be suppressed by targeting any design feature that makes that content available.